 UAV Response Strategy and Forensics

 This course has been built through first-hand law enforcement experience, supported by academic research.
-The workshop will involve a UAV investigation from start to finish, building your confidence and knowledge in this field of digital forensics.
+The workshop will involve a UAV investigation from start to finish, building your confidence and knowledge in the field of drone forensics.

 Small UAVs have increased in popularity significantly in recent years, but with this increase in availability, affordability and ease of use a nefarious underworld has formed.
 UAVs have provided the criminal element with a new tool to their arsenal and it is up to forensic examiners to see what data can be extracted.

 This course is designed to provide law enforcement agencies, their partners, forensic specialists, and first responders awareness and training sufficient to build or enhance their strategy to deal with UAV related incidents.
 This course will provide an introduction to UAVs before covering the types of criminal acts UAVs can be used in, first responder, seizure and examination guidelines, along with evidence presentation.